that-spy-kid/ShapeAI-BootCamp/README.md

-# SHAPEAI Javascript and React js BOOTCAMP
+# SHAPEAI Javascript and Reactjs BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to